kodzimk/KodBase/README.md

 # Short Explanation

-This minidatabase are storing data on storage with folders.<br>
+This MiniDatabase named 'kodebase' are storing data on storage with folders.<br>
 Each folder is one form or how we call tables.<br>
 Using script .kb we can manipulate with database.<br>